ucsb/campus-cloud-docs/pages/getting-started.md

 The UCSB Campus Cloud allows faculty, researchers and staff to provision and use computing resources from approved vendors that have agreements in place with the University of California.

-For public cloud hosting, approved providers are Amazon Web Services (AWS) and Microsoft Azure.
+For public cloud hosting, approved providers are Amazon Web Services (AWS), Microsoft Azure and coming soon Google Cloud Platform (GCP).
+Each cloud provider provides an Account, a Subscription or a Project, respectively.
+These Campus Cloud Docs will collectively refer to these resources as a "Campus Cloud Account" when specificity is not required.

 Using an approved provider means that:

 *   You have access to account management and solution architects — AWS and Azure staff who can assist with how to use, and provide technical guidance on best practices.